kibitan/masking/README.md

     -v, --version                    version
 ```

-## Use case of annonymized (production) database
+## Use case of anonymized (production) database

+* Analyzing production databases for BI, Machine Learning, troubleshooting with respecting GDPR
+* Stress test / Integration test
+* Performance optimization for slow query

+  The analyzing slow query often needs a similar amount of records/cardinality with production, the anonymized database help to analyze and tune the slow query.

-* Simulate for database migration and find a problem before release
+* Simulating database migration

-Some schema changing statement will lock table and it will cause trouble during the migration.
-But, without having a large number of record such as production, a migration will finish at the moment and easy to overlook.
+  Some schema migration locks table and it causes trouble during the execution.
+With a smaller amount of database, the migration will finish in a short time and easy to overlook the problem.
+With the anonymized production database, it is easy to simulate the migration as the real release and makes it easy to find the problem.

-* Performance optimization of database queries

-Some database query can be slow, but some query isn't reproducible until you have similar amount of records/cardinality.

-* Finding bug before release on production

-Some bugs are related to unexpected data in production (for instance so long text, invalid/not-well formatted data) and it might be noticed after releasing in production.

-* Better development/demo of a feature
+* Better feature development flow

-Using similar data with real one will be good to make a good view of how feature looks like.
-It makes easy to find out the things to be changed/fixed before release/check the feature in production.
+  Using similar data with the production database makes better development experience.
+It makes easy to find out the things which should be changed/fixed.
+Also, some bugs are related to unexpected data in production, it makes easy to find them too.

-* Analyze metrics on our production data with respecting GDPR

-We can use this database for BI and some trouble shooting.

 * And… your idea here!